WebAhead/master-reference/coursebook/week-1/project.md

 ## Build Process (Wednesday-Thursday)

-Your team needs to set up a new repository under your cohorts Github organisation and work together over the next few days to commit changes to this repository.
+Your team needs to set up a new repository under your cohort's Github organisation and work together over the next few days to commit changes to this repository.

 Your repo should contain a README file with these three points -
 - WHY (describing the purpose)